bassmanitram/actions-for-nautilus/configurator/help.md

 * _type/\*_ - all subtypes of a specific type (e.g. **audio/\*** for audio files of any encoding)

-You can specify **\*** or **\*/\*** to accept all mimetypes - but since this is the default setting it's a bit superfluous to do so!
+You can specify **\*** or **\*/\*** to accept all mimetypes - but since this is the default setting it's a bit superfluous to do so.

 You can make a mimetype _"negative"_ by preceding it with an exclamation point, in order to declare that NONE of the selected files should be of the specified mimetype(s).
 E.g.